-allegations? her information that you think

-rson discriminated against) file ne Federal Transit Administration
+7. Have you (or the person discriminated against) filed the same or any other cowith other agencies such as the Federal Transit Administration or KDOT Office rights, etc.? omplaints e of Civil

 Yes

 No

-If so, list agency / agencies es and contact information below:
+If so, list agency / agencies and contact information below:

 Agency:

 Contact name:

 Address:

-)
+Telephone Number: ()

 Date of filing: Agency:

-Briefly, what was the complaint about?
+Briefly, what was the complain t about?

 What was the result?

+plaint if it has not bee n signed and dated.
+Please sign ar ١d

+(Signature) (Date)

-8. We cannot accept a complaint if it has below. s not been signed.
-Please sign an d date this complaint forn (Signature) (Date) Please feel free to add additional sheets to explain the present situation to us.
-Please mail the completed, signed Title VI Complaint Form (please make one e copy for your records) to:
+Please feel free to add additional sheets to explain the present situation to us.

+Please mail the completed, signed Title VI Complaint Form (please make one copy for your records) to: